spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/making-sure-events-get-handled-in-the-right-order.md

 By default all events are handled in a sync manner.
 This means that if you fire off an event in a request, all projectors will get called in the same request.

-If you have a lot of concurrently requests that fire off events therees a chance that projectors will fall behind.
+If you have a lot of concurrently requests that fire off events there's a chance that projectors will fall behind.
 For a more detailed look at the problem and the solution provided by the package read the section [on using event streams](/laravel-event-projector/v1/basic-usage/using-event-streams)

 ## Handling events in a queue